 Holiday music for every magical moment

 The holidays are hectic.
-There’s the shopping, cooking, cleaning, wrapping, baking, decorating, and celebrating.
+There’s online shopping, cooking, cleaning, wrapping, baking, decorating, and celebrating.
 We’ve rounded up the top 10 holiday songs to get you through this frenzy-inducing time of year.

 10. “Underneath the Tree” by Kelly Clarkson